Wil Lutz: Denver Broncos

+2023 season

 On August 29, 2023, Lutz was traded to the Denver Broncos for a 2024 seventh-round pick.
 Lutz was named AFC Special Teams Player of the Month for November of the 2023 season.
 In the 2023 season, he converted 29 of 31 extra point attempts and 30 of 34 field goal attempts.

+2024 season

 On March 12, 2024, Lutz signed a two-year contract extension with the Broncos.
 Lutz also stated he would change his number from 16 to 3, his number when he was with New Orleans after Russell Wilson was released.

 In Week 3 of the 2024 season, Lutz converted four field goals and two extra points in a 26–7 win over the Tampa Bay Buccaneers, earning AFC Special Teams Player of the Week.
-Later that season in Week 12, Lutz earned another AFC Special Teams Player of the Week, connecting on all five field goals and both extra point tries, securing a 29-19 win over the Las Vegas Raiders.
+Later that season in Week 12, Lutz earned another AFC Special Teams Player of the Week, connecting on all five field goals and both extra point tries, securing a 29–19 win over the Las Vegas Raiders.

-Wil Lutz became the fifth-fastest player in NFL history to reach the career 1,000-point mark, with an extra-point in a win against the Browns on Monday Night Football.
+Lutz became the fifth-fastest player in NFL history to reach the career 1,000-point mark, with an extra-point in a win against the Browns on Monday Night Football.
+He finished the 2024 season converting all 46 extra points and 31 of 34 field goal attempts.

+2025 season

 In October 2025, Lutz was named the AFC Special Teams Player of the Month for the second time in his career after completing 100% of his field goal and extra point attempts, including a 57- and 55-yarder.
+He won AFC Special Teams Player of the Week for the Broncos' Week 11 win over the Kansas City Chiefs, going 5-for-5 on field goal attempts and kicking the game-winner.

+On November 21, 2025, the Broncos signed Lutz to a three-year, $16.1 million contract extension.
+He finished the 2025 season converting all 39 extra point attempts and 28 of 32 field goal attempts.